shooln/certstore/README.md

-this is a clone of https://github.com/github/smimesign/tree/main/certstore, The primary change that was made was to add support for differnet stores availible in windows.
+this is a clone of https://github.com/github/smimesign/tree/main/certstore, The primary change that was made was to add support for differnet stores available in windows.
 Like machine / service stores.

 ## Example